 Rick Viscomi is a front end engineer focused on web performance, currently working at Google on the YouTube team.

-For information on exhibition and sponsorship opportunities at the conference, contact Gloria Lombardo at (203) 381-9245 or firstname.lastname@example.org
+For exhibition and sponsorship opportunities at Velocity conference, contact Gloria Lombardo at +1 (203) 381-9245 or email@example.com

 For information on trade opportunities with O'Reilly conferences contact Jaimey Walking Bear at mediapartners